Leproide/MASSGRAVE_UPDATER/README.md

 # MASSGRAVE MIRROR UPDATER
-A simple update bash script for MASSGRAVE
+A simple update bash script for your MASSGRAVE mirror

 * Replace the $path variable with your webserver MASSGrave folder path.